qrvey/partner-portal/docs-v2/composer/charts/chart-types/choropleth.md

 Before you can create a Map Chart, your data needs to be prepared for the correct use of maps which is done by adding a *Geolocation* to your data.
 Every Map Chart needs at least one geolocation group to identify the parts of an address that will be used for positioning locations on the map.
 This can be set in the **Design** section of **Datasets**.
 It's important to define these groups correctly for accurate map locations.

-Read more about setting geolocation [here](../../../ui-docs/datasets/datasets.md#setting-up-geolocation-groups).
+For more information, see [Overview of Geolocation Groups](../../data/datasets/design/geolocation/overview-of-geolocation.md).

 ## When to Use It
 The type of analysis that can be best performed with a choropleth map usually involves the variations of a measure over its range and geographical regions.
 The questions that lead to choosing a choropleth map for visualization are “How does each [geolocation] fare against others in terms of [measure]?” or “In which range of [measure] does each [geolocations] fall?”
 Examples of this type of analysis include:
 * “How does the average amount of rainfall in each state compare to each other?”
 Or “Which states get more rainfall than others?”
 * “Where, in the range of far left to far right, does each zip code’s voting statistics fall?”

 Note that the question is never “how may”, or “how much”.
-For getting definite numbers that are the answers to such questions, use a [Bubble Map](../../dataviews/chart-types/bubble-map).
+For getting definite numbers that are the answers to such questions, use a [Bubble Map](../chart-types/bubble-map.md).

 ## Creating a Choropleth Map